Patrice Lumumba: Attempts at re-consolidation

-Lumumba immediately ordered Congolese troops to put down the rebellion in secessionist South Kasai, which was home to strategic rail links necessary for a campaign in Katanga.
-The operation was successful, but the conflict soon devolved into ethnic violence.
-The army became involved in massacres of Luba civilians.
+rebellion in South Kasai, which was home to strategic rail links necessary for a campaign against rebels in Katanga.
+The operation had successes but devolved into ethnic violence.
+The army was involved in massacres of Luba civilians.
+Amid international approbation, the army was withdrawn in September, and its secession was not quashed until the following year.

 The people and politicians of South Kasai held Lumumba personally responsible for the actions of the army.
 Kasa-Vubu publicly announced that only a federalist government could bring peace and stability to the Congo.
 This broke his tenuous political alliance with Lumumba and tilted the political favour in the country away from Lumumba's unitary state.
 Ethnic tensions rose against him (especially around Leopoldville), and the Catholic Church, still powerful in the country, openly criticised his government.
-Even with South Kasai subdued, the Congo lacked the necessary strength to retake Katanga.
-Lumumba had summoned an African conference in Leopoldville from 25 to 31 August, but no foreign heads of state appeared and no country pledged military support.
+Even with South Kasai subdued, the Congo lacked the military force needed to retake Katanga.
+Lumumba held an African conference in Leopoldville from 25 to 31 August, but no foreign heads of state appeared and no country pledged military support.
 Lumumba demanded once again that UN peacekeeping soldiers assist in suppressing the revolt, threatening to bring in Soviet troops if they refused.
 The UN subsequently denied Lumumba the use of its forces.
 The possibility of a direct Soviet intervention was thought increasingly likely.